openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 }
 ```

-There are a few recommended best practices when defining the help meta-data and following this guidelines will ensure all recipes have similar formatting:
+There are a few recommended best practices when defining metadata for a recipe:

-* Initial capitalized names (only the first word)
+* Sentence-case descriptions (capitalize only the first letter of the first word)
-* It is encouraged to use back ticks (\`\`) around terms representing code as these will be rendered in Markdown in any context where rich-text is available.&#x20;
+* Use back-ticks (\`\`) around terms representing code as these will be rendered in Markdown in any context where rich text is available
-* The description should be a complete sentence with a period.
+* Ensure the description ends with a period

 ## Recipe Execution Pipeline

 The execution pipeline dictates how a recipe is applied to a set of source files to perform a transformational task.
-A transformation is initiated by calling a recipe's run() method and passing to it the set of source files that will be passed through the pipeline.
+A transformation is initiated by calling a recipe's `run()` method and passing to it the set of source files that will be passed through the pipeline.
 The execution pipeline maintains and manages the intermediate state of the source files as they are passed to visitors and nested recipes.

 The top-level recipe (the one that initiates the execution pipeline) and any subsequent recipes that have been chained together will all participate in the execution pipeline.
 Recipes are composable and therefore, nested steps may contribute additional nested recipes to the pipeline as well.

 Each recipe will, in turn, will be executed as a step within the pipeline and step execution consists of the following:

 1. A recipe's `validate()` method is called to ensure it has been configured properly.
-OpenRewrite is not opinionated about how validation errors are handled and by default it will skip a recipe that fails validation.
+OpenRewrite is not opinionated about how validation errors are handled and by default, it will skip a recipe that fails validation.
 This behavior can be changed by the introduction of an error handler into the pipeline via the execution context.
 2. If a recipe has an associated visitor, the recipe will delegate to its associated visitor to process all source files that have been fed to the pipeline.
 It is this specific stage that concurrency can be introduced to process the source LSTs in parallel.
 3. If a recipe has a linked/chained recipe, then the execution pipeline initiates a step execution for that recipe and this process repeats until there are no more nested recipes.